 - Distance from Jasper: 106 km

-Mount Edith Cavell (8.5 km roundtrip)
+Mount Edith Cavell (8.5 km round trip)

 This beautiful hike takes you to a viewpoint overlooking the Angel Glacier and Cavell Pond.
 It continues to climb uphill through the subalpine forest before reaching the Cavell meadows.
 During the summer, these meadows are covered with colourful wildflowers.
 This trail is usually closed from October until mid-July until it dries out.